EoinDavey/Setanta/docs/_english/02-try-setanta.md

 </div>
 </div>

 The first line changes the colour of the pen to dearg (red).
 Then the second line draws a circle around the point (200, 200) with radius 100.
-Press the "Tosaigh" (Start) button and look at the stage.
+Press the start button and look at the stage.

 ![Circle](/assets/images/teagaisc/ciorcal.gif)